CLOSE X

 Melk Abbey, (Almost) Everything Baroque

-Art treasures in the Abbey’s museum
+A tour of the art treasures in the Abbey’s museum

-The books in Melk Abbey are on many different topics including history, law, medicine, etc. and are in several different languages including English, Hebrew and Latin.
-While most, if not all, of the books are from the 15th, 16th and 17th centuries, the bindings are all from the 18th century, rebound to look the same because the monks wanted everything to be symmetrical.
-See below for photos of the library.
+While most of the books are from the 15th, 16th, and 17th centuries, the bindings are from the 18th century.
+The monks rebound them because the monks wanted everything to be symmetrical.

 The Abbey’s Baroque church